bevry-archive/jquery-syntaxhighlighter/README.txt

 1. Could use Sparkle BalClass but no necessary yet.

 Known Issues:
-1. IE ignores newlines in all elements.
-This is known bug with IE: http://www.quirksmode.org/bugreports/archives/2004/11/innerhtml_and_t.html
+1. IE newlines are still busted in certain circumstances.

 ----